 Hosting entails local scheduling and coordination, assistance with registration, pre-event photocopying, and parking arrangements.
 The workshop requires a conference room accommodating up to 75 participants at round tables, projector and Internet access, and ample space for the presenters to interact with the audience.
 Lunch is included, available either nearby or in the presentation room.

-Host organizations receive two free workshop registrations or one free conference registration to the Region II Spring Meeting ($350.00 value) if the region does not incur a financial loss for any workshop.
+Host organizations receive two free workshop registrations or one free conference registration to the Region II Fall Meeting ($350.00 value) if the region does not incur a financial loss for any workshop.

 The Region II PDC provides the workshop and its presenters, manages registration and promotion, and works closely with the host institution.